LaxmanGH/PHYS-792/sources/README.md

 ### AmBe

 The alpha partiles emitted from Am241 can be used to bonbust Be and generate neutrons up to about 12 MeV.
 The measured neutron energy spectrum can be found in the literature.
-A mac file [AmBe.mac] is included here to demonstrate how to generate neutrons based on an energy spectrum.
+A mac file [AmBe.mac]() is included here to demonstrate how to generate neutrons based on an energy spectrum.

 ### Ar39

 Ar39 is a beta emitter.
 It is a common background for examples ulitize liquid argon as detecting material.
-Its measured beta spectrum is implemented in the mac file [Ar39.mac].
+Its measured beta spectrum is implemented in the mac file [Ar39.mac]().

 ### Co57

 Co57 is a common low-energy calibration source.
-It emits a few x and gamma-rays as shown in [Co57.mac].
+It emits a few x and gamma-rays as shown in [Co57.mac]().

 ### Fe55

 Fe55 is an other commonly used low-energy calibration source.
-It emits a few x-rays around 6 keV as shown in [Fe55.mac].
+It emits a few x-rays around 6 keV as shown in [Fe55.mac]().

 ## Retrieve information of primary particles

-[Co57HPGe.mac] modifies some default settings of a Co57 source defined in [Co57.mac]() and shoots the emitted photons to a HPGe detector defined in [HPGe.tg](HPGe.tg).
+[Co57HPGe.mac]() modifies some default settings of a Co57 source defined in [Co57.mac]() and shoots the emitted photons to a HPGe detector defined in [HPGe.tg]().
 The following commands show how to retrieve information of the primary particles in this simulation and use it to make event selections:

 ```cpp
 // check primary particle energy distribution